-If you get 180 days behind on minimum payments, the credit card company will have to charge off your debt (consider it a loss).
+If you get 180 days behind on minimum payments: The credit card company will have to charge off your debt (consider it a loss for taxes).
 But that doesn’t mean they’ll stop trying to get you to pay.
 They may sell your debt to a collections agency, or they may choose to sue you.

 So the bottom line is that you should always try to make at least the minimum payment on your credit card.
-Sure, you’ll still owe interest, but you won’t have to deal with the other negative consequences of not paying at all.
+Sure, you’ll still owe interest, but you won’t have to deal with the other negative consequences of not paying your credit card at all.

 If you’ve fallen behind, the most important thing to do is catch up on your missed minimum payments and bring your account back to current status.
 After that, your goal should be to pay your full balance due for two months straight.
-Though that sounds easier than it is, doing so will restore your grace period and stop the buildup of new interest.
+Though that’s easier said than done, doing so will restore your grace period and stop the buildup of new interest.